nkkko/ai-sandbox-demo/README.md

 ---

-*This README is part of an AI Demo Project using Codeanywhere as a sandbox environment for AI projects.
+*This README is part of an AI Demo Project using SDE as a sandbox environment for AI projects.
 It aims to guide users through the setup, usage, and contribution to the project.*